Persian - or Farsi - is spoken in the Islamic Republic of Iran, Afghanistan (Dari) and Tajikistan (Tajiki).

 There are also a small number of Russian and German loanwords.

 Literary or Vernacular Persian

-People use Persian to write academic books and to order a coffee.
-But do they use the same language while doing this?
+People use Persian to write academic books and order coffee.
+But do they use the exact same language while doing this?

-The answer is definitely “No!''
-In Iran we have two versions of Persian: literary and vernacular.
+The answer is definitely “No!''.
+In Iran (and basically everywhere else), we have two versions of Persian: literary and vernacular.
 You can easily find examples of literary Persian in books and in newspapers.

 To put it simply, vernacular Persian is the officially recognized way people speak.
-The word “vernacular” may give you the impression that it is some sort of slang or “street language”.
+The word “vernacular” may give you the impression that it is some sort of “street language”.
 But this is not the case here.
-People use it in banks, universities (but not in the official speeches), schools etc.
+People use it in banks, universities (but generally not in the official speeches), schools, etc.

 It is even taught in textbooks for foreign students of Persian.

-Mostly the difference between literary and vernacular Persian is confined to phonology and expressions.
+The difference between literary and vernacular Persian is mostly confined to phonology and expressions.